dutinfo-projets4/documentation/source/index.html.md

 password  | false    | New user password, probably the SHA512 of the one the users want to have

 ## Delete account

+> Returns

+> 403 - Trying to delete someone else

+> 410 - Successfully deleted

 ### HTTP Request
 `DELETE /users`

 ## Revoke token

+> Returns

+> 200 - Successfully revoked

+> 403 - Token does not belong to the user

+> 404 - No token with this ID

 ### Explanation
 This API call only revoke the token, which means you won't be able to log with it again.
 Though this also keeps it in the database, in case the user want to see IP or last login time.